ab218/sipit/README.md

 Tet-runner, sample tests, etc.

 Might make sense to add a client dir and a server dir and have them separate.
-  If I did that, I'd want to proxy api/ws/etc requests through webpack-dev-server to the backend.

 Currently we can production-build with just `yarn run webpack`.
 This is a bit primitive.
   1) probably it should copy the public files as well, over to build